Camel: Biology

 The average life expectancy of a camel is 40 to 50 years.
 A full-grown adult dromedary camel stands 1.85 m at the shoulder and 2.15 m at the hump.
 Bactrian camels can be a foot taller.
 Camels can run at up to 65 km/h in short bursts and sustain speeds of up to 40 km/h.
 Bactrian camels weigh 300 to 1000 kg and dromedaries 300 to 600 kg.
 The widening toes on a camel's hoof provide supplemental grip for varying soil sediments.

 The male dromedary camel has an organ called a dulla in his throat, a large, inflatable sac that he extrudes from his mouth when in rut to assert dominance and attract females.
 It resembles a long, swollen, pink tongue hanging out of the side of the camel's mouth.
 Camels mate by having both male and female sitting on the ground, with the male mounting from behind.
 The male usually ejaculates three or four times within a single mating session.
 Camelids are the only ungulates to mate in a sitting position.

 Ecological and behavioral adaptations

 Camel humps store fat for when food is scarce.
 If a camel uses the fat, the hump becomes limp and droops.

 It is a common myth that a camel stores water in its hump, but the humps in fact are reservoirs of fatty tissue, which can be used as a reserve source of calories, not water.
 When this tissue is metabolized, it yields a greater mass of water than that of the fat processed.
-This fat metabolization, while releasing energy, causes water to evaporate from the lungs during respiration (as oxygen is required for the metabolic process): overall, there is a net decrease in water.
+This is because fat metabolization converts oxygen into water as part of producing energy.
+However, the act of breathing in this oxygen also causes water to evaporate from the lungs.
+Overall, in dry climates, this leads to a net decrease in water.

 A camel's thick coat is one of its many adaptations that aid it in desert-like conditions.